ttetrafon/practice/docker/docker.md

   - If the image has not already been downloaded, docker will run `pull` on its own.
   - `-d` runs the container detached from the parent terminal.
     - When running detached, logs can be retrieved through `docker logs CONTAINER_ID`.
-  - `--name` can be used to determine the container's name.
+  - `--name` can be used to determine the container's name. *Useful for referencing the container later.*
+  - `-e ENVIRONMENT_VARIABLE=VALUE` defines an environment variable on the container.
 - Stopping a container is done through `docker stop CONTAINER_ID`.
 - A stopped container can be restarted with `docker start CONTAINER_ID`.
 - *All commands can use CONTAINER_NAME in place of CONTAINER_ID*.